-In order to edit individual foci name colors or class colors in Workbench, you must use the Edit Foci function described in Help Toolbar Mode Foci Creation Foci Editing.
+You can edit individual foci name colors or class colors in Workbench, using the Edit Foci function described in Help ▼Toolbar▼Mode▼Foci Creation▼Foci Editing.
+(This is not described further here.)

-- Move your mouse over and scroll through or select the options in the Draw As and Symbol Size dropdowns. - Click on the Foci:Selection tab, which allows you to choose which of the loaded foci you want to display. - Try toggling a few of these foci off and on. - Above this focus list there are two buttons for turning All the listed foci Off or On.
+- Move your mouse over and scroll through or select the options in the Draw As and Diameter Type dropdowns. - Click on the Foci:Selection tab, which allows you to choose which of the loaded foci you want to display. - Try toggling a few of these foci off and on. - Above this focus list there are two buttons for turning All the listed foci Off or On.
 Click these buttons and note that all the foci listed show checkboxes that match the Off or On status. - Click on Tab 1 at the top of the Workbench Window.

-This Montage view is displaying the Zilles/Amunts derived foci on both hemispheres.
+This Montage view is displaying the ESM05 foci on both hemispheres.

-• Click the On checkbox for the top layer to show the combined architectonic and retinotopic parcellation labels that we explored in previous scenes.
+• Click the On checkbox for the top layer in the Overlay Toolbox to show the combined architectonic and retinotopic parcellation labels that we explored in previous scenes.
 A subset of the identified foci represent the center of gravity of the parcels shown.